How to Help a Meth Addict

 Given the serious health risks of a meth addiction, it is important to have the conversation early.
 You may just save the life of someone you love.

-Even with meth's strong addictive qualities, available treatment options have been successful in ending use and enabling recovery from the substance.
+Even with its strong addictive qualities, available treatment options have been successful in ending use and enabling recovery from the substance.
 Options for treatment that may take place in an inpatient or outpatient setting include:

 Behavioral therapy.
 Formal therapy is often the most effective type of treatment for someone addicted to methamphetamine.
 The best forms of behavioral therapy are those that utilize aspects of cognitive-behavioral therapy (CBT) that address the thoughts, feelings, and behaviors that lead to and sustain continued use and contingency management (CM) approaches like: